esi-neuroscience/acme/doc/source/userguide.rst

 ACME User Guide
 ===============
-Learn how to get the most out of ACME for your own work by running through a quick (but hopefully) illustrative example that starts simple and subsequently turns on all of ACME's bells and whistles.
+Learn how to get the most out of ACME for your own work by running through a quick but (hopefully) illustrative example that starts simple and subsequently turns on ACME's bells and whistles.

 .. contents:: Quick Links
     :depth: 3